Questions related to academics such as grading system, cumulative average point and modules are answered here.

 To ease the transition for new international students to NUS, the programme office will also arrange a buddy for each student to share practical information.
 Pre-arrival connections with the buddies can be done via email or Facebook.

-A GMAT is not compulsory should applicants wish to submit results from equivalent examinations.
-However, a good GMAT score will qualify you for scholarships and priority in exchange placements.
+A GMAT is not compulsory, however, a good GMAT score will qualify you for study awards and priority in exchange placements.

 This section will answer your questions on GMAT.